jpsm83/health/documentation/n8n/seo.md

 7. **MUST be valid JSON that can be parsed by a JSON parser**

 **ABSOLUTELY FORBIDDEN:**
-- **Do NOT use invalid URL patterns - MUST be one of: "articles", "artigos", "articulos", "artikel", "articoli", "artikelen"**
+- **NEVER use "articles" or its translations (artigos, articulos, artikel, articoli, artikelen) in canonical URLs**
-- **Do NOT create custom URL patterns - use only the exact patterns listed above**
+- **NEVER use generic URL patterns - MUST use the actual category name translated to the target language**
-- **Do NOT use category names as URL patterns - use the language-specific patterns**
+- **NEVER use "articles" as a category replacement - always use the specific category (health, nutrition, intimacy, etc.)**
 - Do NOT create meta titles longer than 500 characters
 - Do NOT create meta descriptions longer than 1000 characters
 - Do NOT include fewer than 5 keywords